PAIR-code/deliberate-lab/lit/README.md

 This manages the authentication process and current login state.
 (Logic for rendering the login screen/workflow is in `app.ts`.)

+NOTE: Participant pages (defined in RouterService as URLs with participant IDs specified) are not login-gated.

 #### ExperimentService

 `src/services/experiment_service.ts`